rtlabs-com/p-net/doc/compliancetest.rst

 tab.
 For the "Packet priority & VLAN" select "Packet priority & VLAN Disable".
 More details are given in the "Product Documentation" document for the tool.

-You might also need to turn off LLDP protocol for the selected network interface.
-Both Windows and Simatic TIA can have LLDP implemented.
+You also need to turn off LLDP protocol for the selected network interface on the laptop running the "Automated RT tester" tool, otherwise the test case “Different access ways port-to-port” will fail.
+Both Windows and Simatic TIA ("PROFINET IO Protocol (DCP/LLDP)") can have LLDP implemented.

 Adjust the settings of the Ethernet card of your personal computer to use 100 Mbit/s full duplex (otherwise the test case "Different access ways